beardedeldo/Shadow-Scenarios/docs/welcome_screen_info.md

 1. Pick an MOS at initial load in (you can customize it further and save it).
 2. Follow the in-game tasks and complete the tasks to progress.
-3. Exfil will reset the server, and start the scenario over (Try doing it without dying!).
+3. Exfil will reset the server, and start the scenario over (Try it again!
+You'll have a different experience).

 For the best experience, we highly recommend reading the introduction to each chapter.
 It contains essential hints and tips, including clues to uncover hidden easter eggs.